zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/dbcontext-configuration.md

 ### OnConfiguring

 You can also initialize the `DbContextOptions` within the context itself.

-While you can use this technique for basic configuration, you will typically still need to get certain configuration details from the outside, e.g. a database connection string.
-This can be done with a configuration API or any other means.
+ - While you can use this technique for basic configuration, you will typically still need to get certain configuration details from the outside, e.g. a database connection string.
+ - This can be done with a configuration API or any other means.

-To initialize `DbContextOptions` within the context, override the `OnConfiguring` method and call the methods on the provided `DbContextOptionsBuilder`:
+To initialize `DbContextOptions` within the context, override the `OnConfiguring` method and call the methods on the provided `DbContextOptionsBuilder`.

 ```csharp
 public class EntityContext : DbContext